 *In 2014, Oklahoma had the 9th worst death rate from stroke in the nation.

-The Chronic Disease Service is funded by the Centers for Disease Control and Prevention (CDC) to reduce heart disease and stroke by implementing activities related to hypertension detection and control as part of the State Public Health Actions to Prevent and Control Diabetes, Heart Disease, Obesity and Associated Risk Factors and Promote School Health cooperative agreement (cooperative grant with diabetes, physical activity, nutrition and school health profile components).
+The Center for the Advancement of Wellness, Chronic Disease Program is funded by the Centers for Disease Control and Prevention (CDC) to reduce heart disease and stroke by implementing activities related to hypertension detection and control.

 The main emphasis of efforts is within health systems and health communications with the primary focus on reducing hypertension, or high blood pressure.